AlgoMaster Logo

 Pattern 4: Event-Driven

-The event-driven pattern flips the trigger.
-Instead of a user explicitly requesting something, AI processing is triggered by events: a new document is uploaded, a customer sends an email, a code commit is pushed, a sensor reading exceeds a threshold.
+The event-driven pattern changes what starts the work.
+Instead of a user asking for an answer directly, AI processing starts when something happens in the system: a document is uploaded, a customer email arrives, a code commit is pushed, or a sensor crosses a threshold.

 How It Works

-In an event-driven system, components communicate through events rather than direct calls.
-An event producer publishes an event to a message broker (like Kafka, RabbitMQ, or a cloud-native service like AWS SQS).
-One or more event consumers subscribe to those events and process them independently.
+In an event-driven system, components communicate through events instead of direct calls.
+An event producer publishes an event to a message broker such as Kafka, RabbitMQ, AWS SNS/EventBridge, or Google Pub/Sub.
+One or more consumers subscribe to those events and process them independently.

 Decoupling

-The system that uploads a document does not need to know that an AI summarizer exists.
-It just publishes a "document_uploaded" event.
-You can add, remove, or update AI consumers without touching the producer.
-This is huge for teams where the AI system is built by a different team than the core product.
+The upload service does not need to know that an AI summarizer exists.
+It publishes a document_uploaded event.
+You can add, remove, or update AI consumers without changing the producer, which matters when product teams and AI infrastructure teams move at different speeds.

 Scalability